MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 Be aware of the following before you start:

-1. The plug-in doesn't yet automatically update.
-When a new plug-in version is released, the new MSI package needs to be applied to perform the update.
-You can apply the new package by using any tool that deploys software.
-Updates are coming soon through Microsoft Update.
-If preferred, you can continue to use the MSI package method.
+1. The plug-in does not currently support automatic updates.
+When a new version is released, a new MSI package needs to be applied to perform the update.
+This can be done through any of the software deployment tools.
+Updates will come through Microsoft updates.

 2. As it takes a few minutes for the plug-in to fully instantiate and up to 30 minutes for a WSL2 instance to onboard itself, short-lived WSL container instances might result in the WSL2 instance not showing up in the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
 Once a (any) distribution has been running long enough (at least 30 minutes), it does show up.

-3. If you're using a proxy in your (test) environment, make sure that the plug-in is set up to use it correctly.
-WSL is typically not automatically configured to use a proxy.
-For more information, see the section, [Setting a proxy for Defender running in WSL](#setting-a-proxy-for-defender-running-in-wsl).

-4. The use of a custom kernel in combination with the plug-in is not supported.
+3. The use of a custom kernel in combination with the plug-in is not supported.
 When you attempt to launch WSL with the plugin installed, you will encounter the error *A fatal error was returned by plugin 'DefenderforEndpointPlug-in'.
 Error message: 'Custom Kernel/Configuration not supported.'*.

 ## Software prerequisites